nyurik/dup-indexer/README.md

 [![docs.rs docs](https://docs.rs/dup-indexer/badge.svg)](https://docs.rs/dup-indexer)
 [![CI build](https://github.com/nyurik/dup-indexer/workflows/CI/badge.svg)](https://github.com/nyurik/dup-indexer/actions)

-Create a non-duplicated vector of values without extra memory allocations, even for ref values like `String`, `Vec`, and `Box`.
+Create a non-duplicated vector of values without extra memory allocations, even for ref values like `String` and `Vec`.
 Each insertion returns the `usize` index of the inserted value.
 When done, the entire vector can be used.

 This approach is useful for creating a vector of unique values, such as a list of unique strings, or a list of unique objects, and then using the index of the value in the vector as a unique identifier, e.g. in a protobuf message.